INTRODUCTORY REMARKS REGARDING HUMAN GROSS ANATOMY

 Langman's Medical Embryology, 13th ed. by T.W.
 Sadler (2015).
 Lippincott Williams & Wilkins.

 Lecture Exams: There are four lecture exams.
 These will be taken via computer (through Examsoft), but students will take the exams in the Trent Semans Center, during the time period specified on Bluedocs.
 The exams will contain factual and conceptual questions in multiple formats including ordering, labeling, fill-ins, true/false, and multiple choice/multiple correct.
 The exams will also have between 1/3 and 1/2 “board-style” questions.
 These exams include embryology questions explicitly and within other questions.
 Students must get a 60% or greater on any exam to pass.
-Retake exams, for missing or failure, are given based on the specific written policy that guides students to obtain permission from the advisory Dean and Course Director to do so.
+Retake exams, for missing or failure, are given based on the specific written policy that guides students to obtain permission from the advisory Dean and Course Directors to do so.
 Exams can only be retaken in the case of failure once.
 Each exam will be worth 12% of the grade.
-Thus lecture exams will constitute 48% of the grade for GA.
+Thus, lecture exams will constitute 48% of the grade for GA.
 These exams are not explicitly cumulative.

 There are always questions about exam release and key release.
 In regards to the former we grade some parts of the exams by hand and usually require a day to do so.
 If a student has to complete a make-up exam, we sometimes delay release until it has been completed.
-In regards to key release we follow the policy established for the Normal Body Course of allowing short-term review of the key after exams.
+In regards to key release, we follow the policy established for the Normal Body Course of allowing short-term review of the key after exams.
 Following the Normal Body Policy we do not provide keys for exams that can be kept or distributed.

 Lab Attendance: Lab attendance is mandatory and counts for 6% of your final grade.
 Students must attend 85% of the labs.
 More specifically, you can miss 4 labs without an excuse.
-If you have reached that number and need to miss for illness or emergency please speak to the course director .
+If you have reached that number and need to miss for illness or emergency please speak to the course directors.
 If you miss more than 4 labs without excuse you will have 6% deducted from your grade.
 This rule is designed to make sure you really spend time dissecting and that you do not leave your team short-handed for this enormous task.

-Team-based Exercises: Team-based exercises are mandatory and participation in them constitutes 10% of your grade.
+Team-based Exercises: Team-based exercises are mandatory and participation in them constitutes 10% of your final grade.
 Completion of these exercises is the requirement to gain the points.
 We follow the policy established for the Normal Body Course in which any unexcused absence will result in a score of zero.
 If the absence is excused ahead of time the TBE scores will be calculated based on the sessions that the student attended.
 Team-based events aren’t recorded and can’t be completed at a later date.
 You should only miss these sessions for very serious reasons.